 A couple of kilometres east along Nissi Avenue, past some shops and restaurants, we come to the town centre.
 This is where the majority of the bars and all the clubs are located.
 It's also where you'll find most of the shops, the harbour and lots of things to do.
 Most of the accommodation in the town centre is self catering accommodation and a lot of it is fairly basic as it serves the needs of the clubbing crowd.

 Heading from the harbour eastwards but still within walking distance of the town centre is Grecian Bay, a long sweep of sand with several high standard hotels, a selection of restaurants and a more upmarket feel to it.
-As we head out of town to the east we reach Cape Greco, which is a national park.
-Here you will find the gorgeous pine fringed beach of Konnos Bay.
+As we head out of town to the east we reach the stunning sea caves, popular for cliff diving and then on to Cape Greco, which is a national forest park.
+Here you will also find the gorgeous pine fringed beach of Konnos Bay.
 Cape Greco is popular with hikers, walkers, cyclists and nature enthusiasts.
 It's also a popular spot for diving and fishing and is the best place to watch the sunrise.
-Read our About Ayia Napa page for more information on Cyprus and Ayia Napa.
+A few miles further on you reach the neighbouring holiday resort of Protaras.